Hiking Mount Timpanogos Safely

 Hall of the mountain kings.

-- Altitude Air Pressure Calculator (see how much oxygen you’ll find at the summit; remember that the cure for altitude sickness is descent)
+- Altitude Air Pressure Calculator (see how much oxygen you’ll find at the summit; remember that the cure for altitude sickness is descent), and Information on Altitude Problems

-- A Good Example of a Wilderness Medicine Patient Assessment
+- A Good Example of a Wilderness Medicine Patient Assessment, as well as other NOLS videos on wilderness medicine.

 - Utah EMS Information on Patient Assessment (pages 5–12 of this archived version of the web page)